Manchester England, UK Travel Guide

 Taxis and ride-sharing services provide convenient options for getting around Manchester, specifically for direct journeys, late-night travel, or when carrying luggage.

-To rent a car, you typically need a valid driving license, a credit card for the deposit, and must meet the minimum age requirement (usually 21-25).
+To rent a car, you typically need a valid driving license, a credit card for the deposit, and must get to know the minimum age requirement (usually 21-25).
 Drivers under 25 may incur a surcharge.

-Manchester operates a Bike Share scheme (Beryl Bikes) with many docking stations.
-Independent bike rental shops also exist, offering a wider range of bicycles.
+Manchester operates a Bike Share scheme (Beryl Bikes) featuring a lot of docking stations.
+Independent bike rental shops also exist, offering a broader selection of bicycles.

 Road conditions are generally good, but the city center might experience significant congestion.
-Parking is expensive and limited; consider Park & Ride options.
+Parking is expensive and minimal; consider Park & Ride options.

-Manchester provides a pedestrian-friendly environment, especially in its compact city center.
+Manchester provides a person on foot-friendly environment, especially in its compact city center.
 Cycling infrastructure is also growing.

 Hop-on Hop-off sightseeing buses operate from central locations like Piccadilly Gardens.
 They follow a circular route, stopping at major attractions.